Datathon Case Description

 · Data set (see 3. below);

 · Mentorship by Industry experts (see 5.
 Below);

-The data set will be available to the teams non-confidentially.
+The data set will be available to the teams non-confidentially, including after the event.

 2.1.
 Business problem formulation

 The goal of this first section of the case is the participants in our Datathon to obtain enough understanding about the problem under investigation from business perspective.